The steps to rank up include:

 - At the boy board, you will be quizzed about the requirements of the rank.
 Knots, first aid, sayings, scout principals...are common questions.
 It's easy if you have done your requirements with attention and practice.
 Your uniform will be inspected.
 Sometimes you will be asked to learn or practice a requirement some more and come back.
 Usually the boy board will recommend that you proceed to a scoutmaster conference.
 This is supervised by an adult.

 - The scoutmaster conference is just a conversation with a scoutmaster about how things are going.
 You will usually be asked to describe what you like and don't like about the troop or its operation.
-It is not a test.
+It is not a test, it's just a way to give feedback to the troop and change things for the better.

 - The adult board is also a conversation.
-Non uniformed adults want to know how well you're progressing and if you're learning good foundations.
-It's not a test.
+Non-uniformed adults want to know how well you're progressing and if you're learning good foundations.
+Once again, it's not a test.
 It's meant to give you practice speaking in front of people, like an interview.

 - Your rank is then awarded by the scoutmaster.